News & Events

 Jul 10, 2024

 BCA is pleased to announce our next Spotlight Series on July 10 at 5pm EDT.
 Professor Ted Kinsman from Rochester Institute of Technology talk about Single Plane Illumination Microscopy (SPIM).
+If you missed it live we have now uploaded it to the BCA YouTube so you can still see this presentation.

 Introduction to SPIM